mmuratarat/mmuratarat.github.io/_posts/2019-08-21-decision-trees.md

 Gini = 1 - (p_1^2 + p_2^2) = 1-(0.5^2+0.5^2) = 0.5
 \end{equation}

+**NOTE**: Whether using gini or entropy, the resulting trees are typically very similar in practice.
+Maybe an advantage of Gini would be that you don’t need to compute the log, which can make it a bit faster in your implementation.

 {% highlight python %}
 import matplotlib.pyplot as plt
 %matplotlib inline